uwfcamp/Project2/Project3/readme.txt

   1.  server: Start the server program by entering "./server".
 No extra files are neccesary to run this program.

-  2.  client: Start the client program by entering "./client".
+  2.  client: Put the client executable in a separate directory from the server.
+Start the client program by entering "./client".
 No extra files are neccesary to run this program.

 III.
 USER INPUT